How an ESOP Works

 Shares vest in one of two ways:

 2. Graded Vesting – Employees vest gradually, over time, until they are fully vested.
-A common structure has employees earning 20% of their shares after two years of service and receiving an additional 20% each year until they are fully vested (after six years).
+A typical structure has employees earning 20% of their shares after two years of service and receiving an additional 20% each year until they are fully vested (after six years).

 Forfeited, unvested shares are usually reallocated to plan participants.